LANG

 UESHIMA MUSEUM

-~James Turrell Permanent Exhibit Begins~.
+~James Turrell Permanent Exhibition~

 We are pleased to announce that UESHIMA MUSEUM will hold a new collection exhibition, “Thematic Exhibition for Creative Encounters,” starting from June 21, 2025 (Sat).

-We look forward to your visit.
+We look forward to seeing you at the museum.

 Dates